jacksoncooper/statusline/README.md

 2. Add another thread to listen for pause and continue signals.
 3. Use `Text.ParserCombinators.ReadP` in `base` instead of your own parser combinators.
-4. Use only non-partial functions and be able to recover from parsing failures.
+4. Use only non-partial functions and be able to recover from parsing and file IO failures.
-   I'm looking at you `init`.
-5. Figure out what's going on with record exporting and how that affects the privacy of a datatype and its constructors.